NalinTiwaryUIUC/Bayesian-LORA/debug/DEBUG_GUIDE.md

-# 🐛 Bayesian LoRA Debug Guide
+# 🐛 Bayesian LoRA Comprehensive Debug Guide

-**The Complete Guide to Debugging Bayesian LoRA Projects**
+**The Complete Guide to Debugging and Testing Bayesian LoRA Projects**

 ---